Article by Avant Group - Grants for Aboriginal & Torres Strait Islander Organisations, Not‑for‑Profits and Social Enterprises

 ARTS & CULTURE

-Aboriginal and Torres Strait Islander Grants – Projects SA Aboriginal and Torres Strait Islander artists and art workers.
+Aboriginal & Torres Strait Islander Grants – Projects SA Aboriginal and Torres Strait Islander artists and art workers.
 Grants up to $25,000 to help Aboriginal and Torres Strait Islander artists and art workers create, develop and present new works across all art forms.
 Applications open until February 4th, 2027.

 NORTHERN TERRITORY